 Dr. Craver is board certified by the American Osteopathic Board of Surgery and is a Fellow of the American College of Osteopathic Surgeons.
 He is a Costin Scholar and has earned numerous awards including induction into the Phi Kappa Phi Honor Society, the Galen S. Young Surgery Award from PCOM, Resident of the Year, National Board of Osteopathic Medical Examiners Case Author of the Year, PCOM Alumni Association Certificate of Merit and Certificate of Honor.
 In addition, he is a member of the American Osteopathic Association (AOA) Mentor Hall of Fame and a Guardian of the Profession.
 In 2017 he was named the Georgia Osteopathic Medical Association Physician of the Year.

-Dr. Craver is actively involved in several organizations serving and/or representing osteopathic medicine including the Residency Evaluation and Standards Committee for the American College of Osteopathic Surgeons (ACOS), the Council on Osteopathic Postdoctoral Training for the American Association of Colleges of Osteopathic Medicine (AACOM), a Delegate to the AOA, the Board of Directors for Three Rivers Area Health Education Center (AHEC), the GME Regents Evaluation and Assessment Team (GREAT), the Medical Education Advisory Committee for the Georgia Board for Physician Workforce, the Council on Legislation for the Medical Association of Georgia, the Portfolio and Expanded Assessment Task Force for the NBOME, and the Primary Care Work Group for the Georgia Statewide AHEC Network.
+Dr. Craver is actively involved in several organizations serving and/or representing osteopathic medicine including; the Residency Evaluation and Standards Committee for the American College of Osteopathic Surgeons, Council on Osteopathic Postdoctoral Training of the American Osteopathic Association, Portfolio and Expanded Assessment Task Force for the National Board of Osteopathic Medical Examiners, Delegate to the AOA, Board of Directors for Three Rivers Area Health Education Center (AHEC), GME Regents Evaluation and Assessment Team (GREAT), Medical Education Advisory Committee for the Georgia Board Physician Workforce, the Primary Care Work Group for the Georgia Statewide AHEC Network and the Council on Legislation for the Medical Association of Georgia.
 He is a member of the Executive Committee of the Board of Deans for the AACOM and a member of the PCOM Executive Leadership.